techiesureshkumar/Interview-Questions/JavaInterview/JavaCollectionsQuestions.md

     System.out.println(obj);
 }
 Using iterator is more thread-safe because it makes sure that if underlying list elements are modified, it will throw ConcurrentModificationException.

+13) What do you understand by iterator fail-fast property?

+Iterator fail-fast property checks for any modification in the structure of the underlying collection everytime we try to get the next element.
+If there are any modifications found, it throws ConcurrentModificationException.
+All the implementations of Iterator in Collection classes are fail-fast by design except the concurrent collection classes like ConcurrentHashMap and CopyOnWriteArrayList.

+14) What is difference between fail-fast and fail-safe?

+Iterator fail-safe property work with the clone of underlying collection, hence it’s not affected by any modification in the collection.
+By design, all the collection classes in java.util package are fail-fast whereas collection classes in java.util.concurrent are fail-safe.
+Fail-fast iterators throw ConcurrentModificationException whereas fail-safe iterator never throws ConcurrentModificationException.
+Check this post for CopyOnWriteArrayList Example.

+15) CopyOnWriteArrayList in Java?

+Sometimes we want to add or remove elements from the list if we find some specific element, in that case we should use concurrent collection class – CopyOnWriteArrayList.
+This is a thread-safe variant of java.util.ArrayList in which all mutative operations (add, set, and so on) are implemented by making a fresh copy of the underlying array.

+CopyOnWriteArrayList introduces extra overload to the processing but it’s very effective when number of modifications are minimal compared to number of traversal operations.

+If we change the implementation to CopyOnWriteArrayList, then we don’t get any exception and below is the output produced.

+list is:[1, 2, 3, 4, 5]
+1
+list is:[1, 2, 3, 4, 5]
+2
+list is:[1, 2, 3, 4]
+3
+list is:[1, 2, 3, 4, 3 found]
+4
+list is:[1, 4, 3, 4, 3 found]
+5
+Notice that it allows the modification of list, but it doesn’t change the iterator and we get same elements as it was on original list.